-Financial Aid Warning, Suspension, Probation, Academic Plan, and Regaining Eligibility are defined on pages 44-45 under Academic Progress.
+Financial Aid Warning, Suspension, Probation, Academic Plan, and Regaining Eligibility are defined under Academic Progress.

 It is the student's responsibility to notify the Financial Aid Office when he/she has met the satisfactory academic progress requirements for reinstatement.
 Students will be notified in writing if they are being placed on financial aid warning or suspension.